Salt and Ice

-Plants evolved to concentrate salt and sugar in their cells as a protection from ice forming inside cells during winter.
 Ice kills cells because it forms crystals that take on a spiky shape with sharp points (think snowflake) piercing the cell wall and emptying its contents.
-Salt and sugar do not permit the ice to form from near freezing temperatures to about 24*F.
+Some plants evolved to concentrate salt and sugar in their cells as a protection from ice forming inside cells during winter.
+Salt and sugar do not permit the ice to form from 32*F (freezing) to about 24*F.

-In colder temperatures, the salt and sugar combination can no longer prevent ice formation, but do affect the shape of the ice crystal – making it grows in a spherical or round shape.
+In colder temperatures, below 24*F, the salt and sugar combination can no longer prevent ice formation.
+However it does affect the shape of the ice crystal – making it grows in a spherical or round shape.
 If ice now forms, when it presses against the cell wall it does not pierce it and the cell is not killed.

-At subfreezing temperatures, like in the arctic, most plants evolved to dehydrate almost totally.
+At extreme subfreezing temperatures, like in the arctic, most plants evolved to dehydrate almost totally.
 They become papery and void of most moisture.
 This enables them to survive until warmer temperatures prevail again.
-In addition, because free water (without salt or sugar) is only found outside the cell, ice forms between cells not inside them.
 Plant Specialists Design Team will many times use alpine plants for terraces on high floors of a skyscraper!

 In addition, because the cells have no free water (unbound to salt or sugar) ice forms only outside the cell.
 The ice, if any, forms only in the spaces between the cells – not inside them.
 It is rare that any of this ice will damage the plant.